Mary Makhatho: Career

 In 1998, she appeared in the SABC2 drama series Kelebone.
 In 2000, she joined with SABC1 children's serial Soul Buddyz, where she played the role "Beauty".
 In 2002, she appeared in two serials: Yizo Yizo and Gaz'lam with minor roles.
+From 2002 until 2009, she portrayed the character of Ma Dimpho on the hit children’s programme Takalani Sesame (the South African version of Sesame Street).
+She was the second actress to portray the role, taking over from Motshabi Tyelele (who performed the character in Takalani Sesame’s first season, which lasted from 2000 until 2001).
 Then she appeared in some episodes as "Puleng" of the SABC1 soap opera Generations.
 In 2006, she acted in the Canadian CBC serial Jozi-H with the role "Dumisani's First Wife".
 In 2008, she joined with e.tv soap opera Rhythm City for the role "Connie".
 After few years, she retired from the show, but rejoined with the show in 2014.

 In 2010, she appeared in the e.tv drama serial eKasi: Our Stories with the role of "Nelly".
 In the same year, she joined with the SABC2 sitcom Ga Re Dumele where she played the role of "Esther Mamoruti Tlhong".
 The show became very popular where she continued to play the role for five seasons until 2016.
 In 2015, she joined with the SABC2 drama serial Mamello to play the role "Mosumbuka".
 In 2015, she acted in the Hollywood blockbuster feature film Duma directed by Carroll Ballard.
 In the film, she played the critics acclaimed role of "Thandi".